 The next decades will bring planetary-scale shifts: climate transformation, artificial intelligence, generational transitions of power and knowledge.
 New worlds need new systems, new ways of organizing, governing, and thriving together.

 But who gets to design those systems?
-Right now, it's mostly the same people who've always held that power.
-The generation who will inherit these systems are asked to comment or adapt but rarely given the canvas to build from first principles..
-If we want systems that are more inclusive, more resilient, more aligned with the futures we actually want, then those who will live in those futures must design them.
+The generation who will inherit these systems are asked to comment or adapt but rarely given the canvas to build.
+If we want systems that are more resilient and aligned, with the futures we actually want, then those who will live in those futures must design them.

 Youth Designing Systems From First Principles

 We begin with a set of pilot design labs where small, diverse cohorts of young people prototype the systems humanity will need to thrive on Earth and beyond — not by extending what exists, but by reimagining from first principles.
-In these early experiments, a jazz musician explores how improvisation might inform collective decision-making; an Indigenous student reframes resource management through ecological cycles; and a Buddhist scholar translates interdependence into models for ethical stewardship.
+Think students of jazz music exploring how improvisation might inform collective decision-making or students of farming and agriculture reframing resource management through ecological cycles.

-As we learn from these pilots, we will expand to other foundational systems humanity must reimagine: resource distribution, cultural protocols, conflict resolution, health and wellbeing, and more.
+As we learn from these pilots, we will expand to other foundational systems humanity must reimagine for space: resource distribution, cultural protocols, conflict resolution, health and wellbeing, and more.

 Turning Distributed Wisdom Into Shared Insight

-NEXUS is an open-source knowledge platform that brings together student prototypes, indigenous knowledge traditions, academic research, and community wisdom into a single space where ideas can be linked, compared, stress-tested, and evolved.
-It reveals patterns and connections no single discipline or region could uncover alone, becoming a living map of systems thinking emerging across cultures.
+NEXUS is an open-source knowledge platform that brings together student prototypes into a single space where ideas can be linked, compared, stress-tested, and evolved.
+It reveals patterns and connections no single discipline or region could uncover alone, becoming a living map of new ideas and systems.

-The 2026 NEXUS Demonstrator will connect the first three design labs — in Bolivia (regenerative systems), India (Buddhist principles), and Cuba (jazz improvisation).
-If successful, this demonstrator becomes the foundation for the full platform: the knowledge layer of the Lunar University, a living curriculum shaped by thousands of contributors across the world.
+The 2026 NEXUS Demonstrator will connect the outputs from our pilot labs using.
+As we run more labs, this demonstrator will become the foundation for the full platform: the knowledge layer of the Lunar University - the curriculum shaped by thousands of students.

 From Pilots to Platform to Planetary

 The First Principles pilots and NEXUS Demonstrator are not standalone programs - they're the first tests of a methodology that could fundamentally change how humanity learns and governs together.
-If these early experiments succeed, they prove that youth from diverse knowledge traditions can design viable systems for our shared future.
+If these early experiments succeed, they prove that youth from diverse fields can design viable systems for our shared future.

 Your support now helps establish whether this vision is possible.